vadien/java-minesweeper/README.md

 - If the user selects a mine, the game will respond "boom!" and the game will be lost
 - If every non-mine square has been revealed, the game is won
 - Render the grid to the console after every user command

+## TODO:

+- Currently the game uses marking mines as a win condition (to prevent the player having to manually clear each cell one by one).
+I will update this to also allow and account for victory by revealing all non-mine squares.